 Is this a knowledge deficit?

 The market is constantly changing.
 What was relevant a year ago or 3 years ago is often no longer relevant.
 Therefore the knowledge base of salespeople must be continually upgraded.
 Being stale in a robust market builds erosion into your organizational business model.
 This deficit requires learning & development as a strategic imperative.

 As any athlete knows, continual practice keeps skills at their highest level.
 The analogy directly applies to sales.
 When simple and complex sales skills are not continually reevaluated, or are taken for granted or assumed, a strategic skills deficit builds erosion in your business model.
 A high-performing salesperson must have high-performing skills.
 Any skills deficit requires learning & development as a strategic imperative.
 This will not get better by itself.

 Even perceived business as usual (BAU) operations, in a changing environment, must be continually evaluated.
 Deal with knowledge and skills deficits as soon as they appear or you will certainly deal with them later, when the deficits may have become an insurmountable abyss.

 Download our case study to read about how a strategic change impacted the sales function.
-When and how could the strategic use of learning & development have created a more positive outcome?
-We look forward to your thoughts.
+Discover when and how you can use strategic learning & development to create a more positive outcome.